intel/neural-compressor/docs/source/add_new_adaptor.md

         }
     }
 ```
-There is an API get_optype_wise_ability to get the optype_wise_ability from the quantizable_op_details.
+There is an API get_optype_wise_ability to get the optype_wise_ability from the `quantizable_op_details`.
 You can refer to [get_optype_wise_ability](../neural_compressor/adaptor/keras.py#L614) for the implementation.

-After the work above, we have implement the query_fw_capability API and get the tuning capability dict for the Strategy object.
+After the work above, we have implement the `query_fw_capability` API and get the tuning capability dict for the Strategy object.
 Then the Strategy object will fetch tuning configuration and give to the quantize API to get the quantized model.

 ## Add Pre-quantization optimizations
-As the query_fw_capability only invoked once, we can do some pre-optimizations in the query_fw_capability API and cache the pre_optimized_object for quantization.
+As the `query_fw_capability` only invoked once, we can do some pre-optimizations in the `query_fw_capability` API and cache the pre_optimized_object for quantization.
 It's not mandatory and if you have done optimizations on the model, take care to use the optimized model in the quantize API.

 ## Quantize Model according to tune_cfg